sumit-subedi/Chatapp/README.md

      ```

 4. **Access the App:**
-   - Open your browser and go to `http://127.0.0.1:8000`.
+   - Open your browser and go to `http://127.0.0.1:3000`.

 ---

 ## **How It Works**
-1. **Get Your Unique ID**: Upon logging in, you'll receive a unique 4-digit ID.
-2. **Connect with Others**: Enter another user's ID to start chatting.
-3. **Private Messaging**: All messages are exchanged in real-time with no server storage.
+1. **Logging In**

+- Upon opening the app, you’re automatically assigned a four-digit unique user ID.

+- Share this ID with others to connect.

+2. **Connecting with a User**

+- Enter the target user’s four-digit user ID in the input field.

+- Click the "Connect" button to send a connection request.

+- Wait for the target user to accept or reject the connection.

+3. **Chatting**

+- Once connected, exchange messages in real-time.

+- Disconnect anytime to end the chat.

 ---